RADICLDefense/full-stack-web-coding-exercise/CANDIDATE_README.md

 Your task is to create a feature-rich dashboard that displays security events and threat intelligence data.

+### Two Approaches to Consider

+You have flexibility in how you approach this challenge:

+**Approach A: Breadth - Multiple Dashboard Components**
+- Create samples of several different dashboard visualizations (e.g., charts, tables, metrics cards)
+- Demonstrate your ability to build varied UI components and integrate different visualization types
+- Show versatility across the full stack

+**Approach B: Depth - One Comprehensive Component + Backend Skills**
+- Focus on designing **one polished, feature-rich dashboard component** with excellent UX
+- **Demonstrate comprehensive backend skills** by leveraging **both** services:
+  - **Go service:** Handles data processing, aggregation, complex queries, or transformations
+  - **Node.js service:** Renders the processed data to the frontend, handles API composition, or serves as the frontend gateway
+- Show depth in architecture, API design, and backend engineering

+**Both approaches are equally valued!** Choose the one that best showcases your strengths and interests.

 ### Sample Dashboard Ideas

 Not sure what to build?
 Here are some feature ideas with the problems they solve: